jerryanziyuan/Segmenting_Resturant/README.md

 # github-Jerry_example
-This repository is a demonstration on some ML work
+This repository hosts Segmenting and Clustering Neighborhoods in NYC